 Appalachian Trail – September 3, 2013

-I laid in my bag feeling moisture falling on my face.
-I frowned, but did not open my eyes.
+I lay in my bag, feeling moisture falling on my face.
+I frowned but did not open my eyes.
 It was still very early, far too early to begin packing up for the day.
-I realized that it was raining so hard, the already saturated tarp was allowing rain through in the form of a cold mist.
+I realized that it was raining so hard that the already saturated tarp was allowing rain in the form of a cold mist.
 I rolled over, tucked down into my bag, and went back to sleep.
-I had recently switched to my Feathered Friends sleeping bag, and the material was more water resistant than that of my quilt.
-There was really nothing I could do, so I just rolled over onto my side, tucked my head down into my bag, and went back to sleep.
+I had recently switched to my Feathered Friends sleeping bag, and the material was more water-resistant than my quilt.
+There was nothing I could do, so I rolled over onto my side, tucked my head into my bag, and went back to sleep.

-By the time I woke up to the grey morning light of dawn, the bulk of the weather appeared to have passed through.
-Everything was slightly damp, but I would stop to dry out my gear later in the morning, once I came to a clearing on the mountain.
-One nice thing about the mountains was that the weather often came in waves, so I would seize the first chance I had at a little sun.
+By the time I woke up to the grey morning light of dawn, most of the weather had appeared to have passed through.
+Everything was slightly damp, but I would stop to dry out my gear later in the morning once I came to a clearing on the mountain.
+One nice thing about the mountains was that the weather often came in waves so I would seize my first chance at a bit of sun.

 In addition to my regular morning routine, I spent at least 45 minutes bandaging my feet with my remaining Band-Aids and duct tape.
-I had spent the night unsticking my toes from my sleeping bag, so I had a feeling my efforts at bandaging were not going to go well, regardless of my efforts.
-I crawled out from under my tarp, and rose slowly to my feet, groaning as the raw pain lanced through my toes.
+I had spent the night unsticking my toes from my sleeping bag, so I felt my efforts at bandaging were not going to go well, regardless of my actions.
+Finally, I crawled under my tarp and rose slowly to my feet, groaning as the raw pain lanced through my toes.
 I was just disgusted with myself for allowing this to happen.

-I finished packing my tarp and gear, and began my hobble down the trail.
-Within five minutes some of the band aids were loose, and I realized a night’s rest had not resulted in any improvement.
+I finished packing my tarp and gear and hobbled down the trail.
+Within five minutes, some of the band-aids were loose, and I realized a night’s rest had not improved.
 I stood grimacing as Nomad walked up.
-I exchanged trail info. with him, and another NOBO couple from Knoxville, TN.
-I wanted to go into Lyme, NH to get some more bandages for my feet, but it appeared it was not a popular town on the trail, so I could not get much intelligence on what services were available.
+I exchanged trail info with him and another NOBO couple from Knoxville, TN.
+I wanted to go to Lyme, NH, to get more bandages for my feet, but it appeared it was not a famous town on the trail, so I could not get much information on what services were available.

-I eventually saw the road into Lyme in the distance, and also noted I had no cell signal.
-It had taken me three hours to do five miles over very gentle terrain, hobbling along on very painful feet, and my trail guide stated there was a small Inn in town.
-I had realized I was clearly going to have to get off the trail for the night and tend to my feet.
+I eventually saw the road into Lyme in the distance and noted I had no cell signal.
+It had taken me three hours to do five miles over very gentle terrain, hobbling along on harrowing feet, and my trail guide stated there was a small Inn in town.
+I realized I would have to get off the trail for the night and tend to my feet.

-I was so focused on the road that I almost tripped over a plastic pink flamingo, and a sign touting ice cream, water and a croquet match for hikers.
-I remembered that Bill Ackerly was a trail experience, that other NOBOs I had passed, had mentioned.
-I turned right up the little side trail towards his house.
-I wanted to say hello, and to also ask if I could use his phone to make a reservation in town.
+I was so focused on the road that I almost tripped over a plastic pink flamingo and a sign touting ice cream, water, and a croquet match for hikers.
+But then, I remembered that Bill Ackerly was a trial experience that other NOBOs I had passed had mentioned.
+So I turned right up the little side trail towards his house.
+I wanted to say hello and ask if I could use his phone to make a reservation in town.
 If I got lucky, I might even get a ride.

-I slowly made my way up Bill’s driveway and saw three hikers playing croquet.
-I was interested in the game, as my father and step mother have recently gone semi-pro, but ice cream and phone were the priorities.
+I slowly walked up Bill’s driveway and saw three hikers playing croquet.
+I was interested in the game, as my father and stepmother recently went semi-pro, but ice cream and phone were the priorities.
 The house was wide open, but Bill was out.
 I was surprised at how trusting he must be of everyone.
-He had a nice, well furnished house, and every door was open.
+He had a lovely, well-furnished home, and every door was open.
 I felt as if I was back down south.
-I dropped my pack, and walked up past the house to say hi to the three guys playing croquet.
-They told me I could go in the house, but I did not want to go in without permission, so I picked up my pack, that I had dropped on the porch, and headed out to the road to try and hitch in to the Lyme Country store.
+I dropped my pack and walked past the house to say hi to the three guys playing croquet.
+They told me I could go in the place, but I did not want to go in without permission, so I picked up my pack, which I had dropped on the porch, and headed out to the road to try and hitch into the Lyme Country store.

-I stood on the road for 35 minutes looking as pitiful as possible, but the one car that passed completely ignored me.
-I heard voices and saw a family and two dogs coming down the mountain, across the road.
-The dogs charged out of the trees towards me, and without a pause the woman behind them asked me if I needed a ride.
+I stood on the road for 35 minutes, looking as pitiful as possible, but the one car that passed utterly ignored me.
+Then, finally, I heard voices and saw a family and two dogs coming down the mountain across the road.
+The dogs charged out of the trees towards me, and without a pause, the woman behind them asked me if I needed a ride.
 I told her I did, to the Lyme Country Store.
-She briskly told me to put my pack in the trunk, as she opened the back for it, and we climbed aboard and headed to town – me, the dogs, the woman, and her daughter.
+She briskly told me to put my pack in the trunk as she opened the back for it, and we climbed aboard and headed to town – me, the dogs, the woman, and her daughter.

-Once in the car she asked if I needed anything else and I said no, I just needed to go to the store and then was going to look into staying at the Inn.
+Once in the car, she asked if I needed anything else, and I said no, I just needed to go to the store and then was going to look into staying at the Inn.
 Without pause, she said her daughter was headed to college, and I was welcome to stay at their house.
 I was a little shocked and said nothing at first.
-I then blurted out…”Are you sure?”, and she said “Sure!”
-She did not even hesitate, as if picking up a random hiker on the side of the road, and taking them to stay at her house was perfectly normal.
-I just said “thank you,” and we began chatting about my hike.
+Finally, I yelled, “Are you sure?” and she said, “Sure!”
+She did not hesitate, as if picking up a random hiker on the side of the road and taking them to stay at her house was perfectly normal.
+I said, “thank you,” and we began chatting about my hike.

 The woman dropped me off at the store, saying they lived one block down.
-I hobbled towards the door and the owner stepped out, and with concern stated, “You are limping.”
+I hobbled towards the door, and the owner stepped out and, with concern, stated, “You are limping.”
 I said I had messed up feet, and the M’s were letting me stay with them.
 She said “good” as we entered the store, and I heard her tell another employee I was staying with the M’s.
 It was a small town.
 I’m sure everyone would know I was there within an hour.
-I grabbed a few snacks, a lot of bandages, and headed up to pay at the counter.
-The store really reminded me of home.
+I grabbed a few snacks and bandages and headed up to pay at the counter.
+The store reminded me of home.
 I love these small towns along the trails.

-I balanced my bags in each hand, as I headed for the house, and once arriving, I found Ms. M had already taken my pack inside.
-I was a little embarrassed at the state of the pack.
+I balanced my bags in each hand as I headed for the house, and once arriving, I found Ms. M had already taken my pack inside.
+I was a little embarrassed at the state of the group.
 Poor woman, nobody should be subjected to that dirty, stinky backpack.
 Finding Ms. M in the kitchen, I thanked her again for letting me stay.
-She smiled and offered a shower and laundry, as she briskly moved around the kitchen taking care of chores.
+She smiled and offered a shower and laundry as she briskly moved around the kitchen, taking care of chores.
 I stayed out of the way as she moved quickly around the room.
-Her daughter was getting ready to leave, and she was very busy.
-I left the kitchen and eagerly headed upstairs to take a shower and do laundry.
+Her daughter was getting ready to leave, and she was swamped.
+I left the kitchen and eagerly headed upstairs to shower and do laundry.

-I followed Ms. M over to the library across the street, to see if I could jump on the computer for a little bit.
-I had a time limit, so was not there too long.
-I then walked back to the house to find a note on the whiteboard in the kitchen telling me the dryer was all mine and to make myself at home.
-Ms. M had left to go to her son’s cross-country meet, so I went up to the town’s Italian restaurant called Stella’s.
-I walked in and was welcomed by what I think was the owner.
-He was very welcoming, and commented on my hobble with concern.
-The restaurant was surprisingly good, and had a great little bar and atmosphere.
+I followed Ms. M to the library across the street to see if I could jump on the computer for a little bit.
+I had a time limit, so I was not there too long.
+I then walked back to the house to find a note on the whiteboard in the kitchen telling me the dryer was all mine and to make myself home.
+Ms. M had left to go to her son’s cross-country meet, so I went to the town’s Italian restaurant, Stella’s.
+I walked in and was welcomed by what I thought was the owner.
+He was very welcoming and commented on my hobble with concern.
+The restaurant was surprisingly good and had a great little bar and atmosphere.

 I returned to the house to find Ms. M’s husband and son, both just as warm and welcoming as she was.
-This was one of the most hiker friendly towns I had visited yet, and I had never heard a word about it on the trail.
-The store owner, restaurant owner, librarian – all had been concerned about my hobble, and wanted to know how they could help.
-It was a very hiker friendly town, and you usually heard about them through the trail grapevine, but I had not heard a thing about Lyme, NH.
+This was one of the most hiker-friendly towns I had visited yet, and I had never heard a word about it on the trail.
+The store owner, restaurant owner, and librarian – all had been concerned about my hobble and wanted to know how they could help.
+It was a very hiker-friendly town, and you usually heard about them through the trail grapevine, but I had not heard a thing about Lyme, NH.
 Of course, a lack of hiker traffic could be one of the reasons they were still so accommodating.

 This little town seemed to epitomize the values and culture that were important.
-These were the moments that reminded me that small town America was alive and well.
-The M’s and Lyme, NH held the simplicity and trust that were not often found when I wasn’t hiking.
+These moments reminded me that small-town America was alive and well.
+The M’s and Lyme, NH, held the simplicity and trust that were not often found when I wasn’t hiking.
 They were just one of the many experiences that always pulled me back to these trails.
-I loved the beauty and solitude, but was often surprised by how much I also appreciated the people.
+I loved the beauty and solitude but was often surprised by how much I also appreciated the people.